fuadakpinar/fuadakpinar/README.md

 # Hey there 👋

-I'm Fuad, a Computer Science student in Warsaw University of Technology
+I'm Fuad, a Computer Science student at Warsaw University of Technology.

+My ultimate career goal is to build a professional career in cybersecurity.

-I'm focused on building strong computer science fundamentals and developing a deep understanding of how software and computer systems work under the hood.
+I started programming with Python and remain very comfortable working with it.
+Currently, I'm focused on strengthening my computer science fundamentals and understanding how software and computer systems work.

-I enjoy learning programming, system logic, and writing structured, maintainable code.

 ---

 ## Currently Learning

 - C / C++
-- Data Structures & Algorithms
-- Software Design Principles
 - Git & Open Source Collaboration
 - Preparing for **CompTIA A+ Certification**
+- Japanese

 ---